Soldier’s Passion for Innovation Takes Flight with Army Drone Operations

+FORT MAGSAYSAY, Philippines – Just months into his active-duty career, Spc.
+Charles Cyr has become a standout member of his unit’s drone operations team, taking initiative in ways that have contributed to real-world missions, enhanced interoperability, and supported innovation at the brigade level.

-Spc.
-Charles Cyr, a drone operator assigned to Cross Domain Effects Company, 1st Battalion, 21st Infantry Regiment, 2nd Infantry Brigade Combat Team, 25th Infantry Division, supports Salaknib 2025 at Fort Magsaysay, Philippines.
-Cyr’s work with the Ghost drone and integration efforts at the brigade level have enhanced aerial surveillance, interoperability, and innovation during the bilateral exercise.
-Salaknib is a longstanding training event between the U.S. Army and Armed Forces of the Philippines, focused on strengthening combat readiness and regional security.
+Assigned to Cross Domain Effects Company, 1st Battalion, 21st Infantry Regiment, 2nd Infantry Brigade Combat Team, 25th Infantry Division, Cyr is currently supporting Salaknib 2025—a bilateral training event between the U.S. Army and Armed Forces of the Philippines designed to strengthen combat readiness, joint interoperability, and regional security.

+Cyr enlisted in early 2024 and began active service that November.
+With a background in technology, he quickly found his place in unmanned aerial systems—bringing both technical experience and a passion for learning to the field.

+He primarily operates the Ghost drone—an autonomous, AI-powered vertical takeoff and landing system developed by Anduril Industries.
+The drone runs on Anduril’s Lattice operating system, which integrates sensor fusion, mission planning, and real-time AI-driven analysis, providing Soldiers with immediate battlefield awareness and decision support.

 |Date Taken: